 The 2007-2013 years are considered the most reliable Silverado and Sierra models ever manufactured.
 Overall, these trucks and engines are very reliable despite the long list of problems we’re going to discuss.

 1. Fuel Level Sensor Failure

-The fuel level sensor on the GMT900 models is known to go out frequently at the approx. 100,000 mile mark.
+The fuel level sensor is known to go out frequently at the approx. 100,000 mile mark.
 The fuel level sensor is part of the fuel pump and reads how much gas is in the gas tank, and relays that information to the fuel gauge on your instrument cluster.

 A failed sensor will result in the gas gauge giving you inaccurate readings.
 While this is not a major problem and doesn’t hurt driveability or performance, it could leave you stranded on the side of the road out of gas if the reading is telling you you have more gas than you actually do!
 In most instances however, the gauge will show that you have less gas in the tank than you actually do.